chensoft/libsocket/README.md

 libchen is heavily depends on C++11, make sure your compiler have fully support for C++11, see the following `Requirements` part if you have any doubt.

-The easiest way to build libchen is using CMake 3.1+:
+The easiest way to build libchen is using CMake:

 ```
 git clone https://github.com/chensoft/libchen.git